New Jersey Gun Permit Lawyer

 This opinion further proves how difficult it is to obtain an F.P.I.C. card or a permit to buy a handgun in New Jersey.
 Police chiefs will deny applications for any reason they can, forcing denied applicants to take their matter up on appeal with the judicial system.
 If you are interested in obtaining an F.P.I.D. card or a permit to purchase a handgun in New Jersey, you need aggressive attorneys who know what they are doing.

-Contact Our Gun Permit Attorney Today
+Get in Touch with Our New Jersey Gun Permit Attorney

 Having a New Jersey gun permit lawyer on your side to review your application and provide guidance on answering certain questions can be beneficial.
 If you satisfy the criteria set forth by the state of New Jersey, your permit must be issued within 30 days.
 In reality, the process often takes much longer.
 If your application for a purchaser's permit is denied, you may appeal that denial.
 Remember, these permits are for owning and purchasing a firearm, not for carrying a firearm.